 I actually agree with this!!!
 Especially after experiencing it myself in 2016, and then watching the show in early 2019.

-If you pile ALL OF YOUR CLOTHES IN ONE GIANT PILE ON YOUR BED, and sort through them one item at a time, you will probably never be in this situation again.
+If you pile ALL OF YOUR CLOTHES IN ONE BIG PILE ON YOUR BED, and sort through them one item at a time, you will probably never be in this situation again.
 Because from that moment on, you will have a way better picture of what you have, what you need, and what you love.

 I’m guessing your clothing budget (and your husband!) will thank you 😉

 3. The only rule for keeping something – spark joy!